arnav-ds/medical-ai-debate/README.md

 ---

-## 💻 How the Code Works
+##  How the Code Works

 ### `app.py` — Frontend Interface
 The entry point of the application.
 It manages the Streamlit UI, handles the input of patient cases, and displays the multi-step reasoning process using interactive tabs for each doctor's response.

 ### `conversation.py` — Orchestration Layer
 This script manages the "Data Flow."
 It ensures that the output from Dr. Evidence is correctly fed into Dr. Skeptic, and that both outputs are summarized by the Final Agent before being sent back to the UI.
+Controls the workflow.
+Runs agents in order: Evidence -> Skeptic -> Final.

 ### `agents.py` — AI Personas
 Contains the specific system prompts and personality definitions for the three agents.
-This file defines the clinical "lens" through which the LLM views the patient data.
+This file defines the clinical "lens" through which the LLM views the patient data.Defines the three AI roles:
+- evidence_agent(): Analyzes the case.
+- skeptic_agent(): Critiques the reasoning.
+- final_agent(): Gives the refined decision.
+-
 ### `llm_provider.py` — Model Interface
 The bridge to the **Google Gemini API**.
-It handles the connection, manages API keys, and uses schema enforcement to ensure the LLM returns structured JSON data rather than raw text.
+It handles the connection, manages API keys, and uses schema enforcement to ensure the LLM returns structured JSON data rather than raw text.Contains ask_llm() which sends prompts to Gemini and returns structured JSON.

 ### `main.py` — API Endpoint (Optional)
 A FastAPI implementation that allows the system to be accessed via REST API calls, enabling integration into other healthcare software ecosystems outside of the Streamlit UI.